stites/stites.io/posts/2018-11-02-hasktorch-release.md

         go (c+1) (update net (lr, netGrad))
 ```

-In our subroutine `go` we are constructing data, as illustrated before,
+In the function `go` we are constructing data,
-feeding that data into our forward function `xorForward`, and applying that
-agin to `mSECriterion` to get our gradient for the network with respect to the
-mean squared error from the expected `ys`.
-This can be used to construct new
+feeding that data into our forward function `xorForward`, and applying `mSECriterion` to get the gradient of our network with respect to the mean squared error from `ys`.
-weights for our network, with `update`, and we recurse again until some max
-number of iterations.

-From here, we can sequence all of the above to train a simple two-layer,
-feed-forward neural network in our main function.
-At the end of this training,
-we can reconstruct our final results and print out what the network finally
-expected and what the final error ended up as:
+We then recurse with new weights by applying our `update` function to our model with the gradient and a learning rate.

+---

+Putting everything together, we can build our initial model with `mkNetwork`, iterate over our data with `trainer`, and run one final inference over the original four examples from `mkExactData`, reporting the final result and mean squared error.

 ```
 main = do